 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 3-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship while building a foundation of trusting, loving attachment that will develop kindness and contribute to later success in school and life.

 Kindness is the ability to act with generosity, care, and consideration.
 Children ages 3-4 are in the process of learning about themselves, their strengths, and their limitations.
 Three- and four-year-olds have not only taken notice of other children, they are coming to the realization that play is much more fun when engaged with others.
 Play grows your child’s social and emotional skills.
 In social play, kids naturally practice cooperation, negotiation, inclusion, communication, flexibility, conflict management, and kindness.